CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-VLANs.md

 ## View VLAN Interface Information

 You can view the current or past state of the interfaces associated with VLANs using the `netq show interfaces` command.
-This provides the status of the interface, its specified MTU, whether it is running over a VRF, and the last time it was changed.
+This provides the status of the interface, its specified MTU, whether it is running over a VRF, and the last time it changed.

 ```
 cumulus@switch:~$ netq show interfaces type vlan